node-red/node-red-nodes/function/rbe/README.md

 In deadband mode the incoming payload should contain a parseable *number* and is output only if greater than + or - the *band gap* away from the previous output.
 It can also be set to block values more than a certain distance away from the present value.
 This can be used to remove outliers or unexpected readings.

+You can specify compare with *previous valid output value* or *previous input value*.
+The former ignores any values outside the valid range, whereas the latter allows two "bad" readings in a row to reset the range based on those values.
+For example a valid step change.

 The deadband value can be specified as a fixed number, or a percentage.
 E.g. 10 or 5% .
 If % mode is used then the output will only get sent if the input payload